wavefrontHQ/docs/pages/doc/alerts_integrating_hipchat.md

 1. Copy the notification URL.
 1. Click **Save** to save the custom integration.

-## Add the Webhook to a Wavefront Alert
+## Adding a HipChat Webhook to a Wavefront Alert
  1. Select **Browse > Webhooks**.
  1. Click the **Create Webhook** button.
  1. Select the content type.
 The HipChat send notification resource accepts the following content types: